pavelgolikov/arxiv-research-agent/EVALS.md

 numbers — how the datasets were built, which alternatives were tried and rejected, and how far each result can be pushed — is in [`DESIGN.md`](DESIGN.md).

-Every table on this page is generated from `evals/results/*.json` by `python -m evals.render_tables --write`, so no evaluation figure is typed by hand.
-The cost section is the one exception: it is a single measurement rather than a re-runnable metric, so its numbers were written once and carry the date and prices they were calculated from.

 ## Datasets

 Two hand-labeled datasets under `evals/`, frozen and committed.
-Every table in this section is generated from `evals/results/*.json` by `python -m evals.render_tables --write`.

 **Labeled datasets.** The ground truth every metric below is scored against, and the amount of hand-labeling each one represents.